Permafrost/TundraTN/README.md

       default name for this input parameter.
 The actual name of the parameter can be changed using the `TundraTN/tundra.tn:process` `$service.input` parameter.

+    * `$content.type` is the MIME media type that describes the format of the bizdoc content.

     * `$schema` is the name of the Integration Server document reference or flat file schema used to parse the content into an IData structure.